-196. WHEREFORE, Plaintiff requests the Court to enter judgment in Plaintiff's favor and against the Defendants for:
+- 196. WHEREFORE, Plaintiff requests the Court to enter judgment in Plaintiff's favor and against the Defendants for: - actual or compensatory damages in such amount to be determined at trial and as provided by applicable law; - b. exemplary and punitive damages sufficient to punish and deter the Defendants and others from future wrongful practices; - c. pre-judgment and post-judgment interest;

-- a. actual or compensatory damages in such amount to be determined at trial and as provided by applicable law; - b. exemplary and punitive damages sufficient to punish and deter the Defendants and others from future wrongful practices; - c. pre-judgment and post-judgment interest; - costs including reasonable attorneys' fees, court costs, and other litigation expenses; and - e. any other relief the Court may deem just and proper.
+- d. costs including reasonable attorneys' fees, court costs, and other litigation expenses; - e. any other relief the Court may deem just and proper.

-Dated: October 15, 2019
+Dated: May 1, 2020